aeon0/SomeSense-App/README.md

 # SomeSense - C++ Core App

 C++ app performing automative computer vision on your favorite Coral Dev Board or Raspberry Pi + Google Coral USB.</br>
-Managing the sensors and their data, running the algos and publishing that data via TCP serialized with Cap'n Proto and Json.</br></br>
+Managing the sensors and their data, running the algos and publishing that data via eCAL in Protobuf and JSON format.</br></br>
 Tensorflow models are trained in this repo: https://github.com/j-o-d-o/computer-vision-models.
 The visu is developed in this repo: https://github.com/j-o-d-o/SomeSense-Visu.

 ## Setup and Dependencies